GROMACS Wizard – Step 1: Prepare

 This section is part of the GROMACS Wizard tutorial.

-Once the system has been preprocessed and validated we can start the preparation step.
-In order to launch GROMACS simulations, we first need to prepare the system: choose the model (force field, solvent, ions), and define the periodic box.
-During the preparation step, GROMACS Wizard will generate a model, and add solvent and ions if necessary.
+Once the system has been preprocessed and validated, we can start the preparation step.
+To launch GROMACS simulations, we first need to prepare the system:

 Choosing the results folder

-Specifying the model
+1. Specifying the model

-The next step is to specify the model: choose the force field, solvent model, and provide additional topology files if necessary.
+The next step is to specify the model:

 Choosing the force field